telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/latest-version-acquirer.md

 >tip The Download buttons of the [Upgrade Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/upgrade-project%}) and the [New Project Wizard]({%slug winforms/installation-deployment-and-distribution/visual-studio-extensions/project-creation%}) launch the Latest Version Acquirer tool too.
 >

->note The Latest Version Acquirer tool actually downloads the hotfix zip files, containing the latest Telerik binaries and any resources vital for the Telerik WinForms project creation.
+>tip The Latest Version Acquirer tool actually downloads the hotfix zip files, containing the latest Telerik binaries and any resources vital for the Telerik WinForms project creation.
 These get unpacked to the %appdata%\Telerik\Updates folder.
 >If you find the list of packages offered too long and you don't need the older versions, you can close Visual Studio and use Windows Explorer to delete these distributions.
 >